zafir99/AD-EEG-Capstone/README.md

 **Data descriptor: 10.3390/data8060095 First study on this dataset: 10.1109/ACCESS.2023.3294618**

 ## Preface
-This branch is largely intended to be an emulation of the aforementioned, [original study](https://www.mdpi.com/2306-5729/8/6/95). [`dsprocess.py`](https://github.com/zafir99/AD-EEG-Capstone/blob/svm/src/dsprocess.py) outlines the steps of creating the population of working data for the SVM model.
-This involves calculating the Relative Band Power (RBP) by splitting the raw data of each patient into 4 second epochs with a 50% overlap and then computing the relative ratio for the PSD of each epoch with reference to the PSD of the entire measured frequency range.
+This branch is partially intended to be an emulation of the [original study](https://www.mdpi.com/2306-5729/8/6/95), insofar as calculating the Relative Band Power (RBP) and using that as the primary feature for classification. [`dsprocess.py`](https://github.com/zafir99/AD-EEG-Capstone/blob/svm/src/dsprocess.py) outlines the steps of creating the population of working data for the SVM model.
+This involves calculating the RBP by splitting the raw data of each patient into 4 second epochs with a 50% overlap and then computing the relative ratio for the PSD of each epoch with reference to the PSD of the entire measured frequency range.

 ## Libraries
 * **[openneuro-py](https://github.com/openneuro-py/openneuro-py)**